A4 motorway (Netherlands): Amsterdam to Rotterdam

 The A4 begins in the province of North Holland in the southeastern part of the city of Amsterdam at an interchange on the A10 ring road called Knooppunt De Nieuwe Meer.
 At this interchange, the E19 continues from the eastern segment of the A10 onto the A4, and the E22 begins northwards along the A10.
 Even though the A4 starts at this interchange, the A4 has priority from the eastern direction toward the interchange, as entering onto the A4 from the east does not require a turn (in contrast to staying on the A10, which requires a turn to the right).

 From the north, staying on the A10 and entering the A4 both require a turn.
 From the Knooppunt De Nieuwe Meer interchange, the road travels to the southeast, concurrent with a rail line that runs between both directions of the motorway.
 After 4 km, the road intersects A9 at the Badhoevedorp partial cloverleaf interchange.
 After leaving this interchange, the rails travel southwards underground towards Amsterdam Airport Schiphol.

 Schiphol

-Continuing towards Schiphol, the A4 enters the 650 m Schiphol tunnel underneath an airplane runway and two taxiways.
-Exit 2 of this motorway serves the airport.
+Continuing towards Schiphol, the A4 enters the 650 m Schiphol tunnel underneath a runway and two taxiways.
+Exit 2 of the motorway serves the airport.
 After this, another taxiway bridge crosses the A4.
 Southeast of Schiphol, A5 joins the A4 at the De Hoek incomplete interchange.
 This interchange lacks a ramp from the A5 to the northbound lane of the A4, because the A9 already serves traffic from A5 to A4 in both directions.
 Shortly before leaving the province of North Holland and entering South Holland, the A44 branches off of the A4 at the Burgerveen interchange.
 This interchange is also incomplete, as one can only travel onto the A44 from Amsterdam.